 Influenza is a coronavirus.
 Covid 19 is a coronavirus.
-In 2014 the Cabinet Office identified the risk of a coronavirus pandemic as the number one threat to the UK population:
+In 2014 the British Cabinet Office identified the risk of a coronavirus pandemic as the number one threat to the UK population.
+The government didn't just ignore this but tried to hide it.

 Public Health England Pandemic Influenza Strategic Framework published in August 2014